chrishaining/who_dunnit-/hw_scope_whodunnit.md

 const changeMurderer = function() {
   murderer = 'Mrs. Peacock';
 }
-// I expect the code to break on line 39, as there is an attempt to change a constant, murderer
+// I expect the code to break on line 39, as there is an attempt to change a constant, murderer.

 const declareMurderer = function() {
   return `The murderer is ${murderer}.`;